Why Dog Ear?

 Ability to Set Your Book's Price - $250

 Ownership of Press Files - $300 ($150 for the interior and $150 for the cover)

 Printing Services - $7.82 / unit X 100 units = $782

-$348 more expensive than Dog Ear Publishing, and your book isn't even in the market yet.
-This actually doesn't seem too bad - until you realize it goes up from there if you sell more books.
+$674 more expensive than Dog Ear Publishing, and your book isn't even in the market yet.
+This is substantial, but wait there's more.
+The difference becomes more dramatic the more books you sell.
 At Dog Ear Publishing, your author profit on sales is over $3.50 greater per book than it is at Authorhouse.
 Using Authorhouse would make sense if you are looking at sales or purchases of 100 books or less, since the author cost of your own books would not be an important factor.
-However, if you intend on selling or purchasing at least 100 books, then Dog Ear is the less expensive choice.
+However, if you intend on selling or purchasing at least 100 books, then Dog Ear is a far less expensive choice.
 Check out our author profit comparison below.

 Here are the 'post production' items that you must understand when comparing Dog Ear Publishing and AuthorHouse.